Lou Malnati's Pizzeria

-If you want Lou Mal’s straight from the pan, go to the restaurant in River North.
-Keep in mind that the Wells St. location opened in 1986 when River North was a very different place.
-It was a neighborhood full of adult video stores, not bottle service.
-And we’ll take adult video stores over bottle service any day of the week, especially when it comes to the way that translates to ambience at a pizza place.
-The point is, Lou Mal’s on Wells is from a grungier time, and we prefer the old school feel of a cozy bar and dining room with classic sports jerseys hanging on the walls than a shiny new space.
+And if you’re looking for classic deep dish, Lou Malnati’s is the move.
+And if you want Lou Mal’s straight from the pan (you do) go to the restaurant in River North.
+Keep in mind that when the Wells St. location opened in 1986 River North was a neighborhood full of adult video stores, not bottle service.
+The point is, Lou Mal’s on Wells is from a different era, and looks like it.
+And we apppreciate the old school feel of a cozy bar and dining room with sports jerseys hanging on the walls.

 Throwing a party?
 Get some chicken wings involved.
 It’s more so a buffer to keep you from eating entirely too much pizza.
 Choice of “BuffaLou” or “Bar-B-Lou” are both good.